 Not being in control of our cravings can make you feel like there’s something wrong with you.
 You might feel like you just don’t know something that everyone else has mastered.
 I know how disheartening this can be.
 You want to lose weight but something keeps sabotaging your progress.

 Friend: “Hey want some cookies?”

-If this is you and you feel like you have little control over your eating there is nothing wrongwith you.
-It’s totally common AND fixable!
+If this is you and you feel like you have little control over your eating there is nothing wrong with you.
+This is common AND fixable!

-Today you’re going to learn the three most common reasons people give in to their cravings and how to overcome them!
-Once you understand these core concepts you’re one step closer to controlling your cravings and achieving your weight loss goals.
+I'd like to share three common reasons people give in to their cravings and how to overcome them!
+Once you understand these core concepts you’re one step closer to being in control of your cravings and achieving your weight loss goals.

 Reason #2: Because of biology

 As human beings, we are wired to soothe ourselves.
 We are designed to avoid pain and seek pleasure.
 And this is what’s happening when it comes to cravings.

 There’s a cravings cycle that occurs.
 Normally the cravings cycle goes like this: you have a TRIGGER (like the time of day or an emotion), which leads to a BEHAVIOUR (like eating, drinking, or smoking), which causes a REWARD of happy hormones to be released so you feel relief.

 Sometimes the behaviour we choose isn’t the best for us.
 In the case of food cravings, we’re associating food as a form of relief from our triggers.
 When we're not aware of this, it can lead to mindless binge eating where we don't feel in control.

 To fix this cycle we have to disrupt it.
 You do that by changing the behaviour.
 I know that sounds easier said than done.
 The trick is to find an uplifting way to soothe yourself.
 Choose an activity that makes you feel good.
 One that you can get into and it keeps your mind and/or body busy.
 If your craving is not related to hunger then it’ll go away in about 15-20 minutes.